Quick Start

 [dependencies]

-In main.rs, create a simple function handler named hello.
-This function simply renders the text "Hello world".
+In main.rs, create a simple function handler named hello, which simply prints the text "Hello world".

 use salvo::prelude::*;